browserengineering/book/book/chrome.md

     self.children.append(new_line)
 ```

-Now there's a lot of fields we're not using.
+Now there are a lot of fields we're not using.
 Let's clean them up.
 In
 the core `layout` method, we don't need to initialize the
-`display_list` or `cursor_y` or `line` fields, since we won't be using
+`display_list`, `cursor_y` or `line` fields, since we won't be using
 any of those any more.
 Instead, we just need to call `new_line` and
 `recurse`: